spatton0704/W_S5_Challenge/README.md

 For fetching, just await the Axios request to Endpoint A, and then await the request to Endpoint B. (Optionally, you can use `Promise.all` to handle both requests.
 We do not need the data from request A in order to _start_ request B, so the requests can happen concurrently instead of back-to-back.)

-Once you have the payloads from Endpoints A and B stored inside variables, check that they match what you saw in Postman, and then **use your JavaScript skills to combine the two lists into a single data structure** that is comfortable to work with.
+Once you have the payloads from Endpoints A and B stored inside variables, check that they match what you saw in Postman, and then **use your JavaScript skills to combine the two lists into a single array** that is comfortable to work with.
 Ideally, it would look something like this:

 ```js
 [